 Bitcoins have shown immense dominance over the past few years in terms of profitability.
 It recorded a staggering 300% over one year, topping the 31% gains for the S&P 500 and 40% for the S&P/TSX Composite Index, simultaneously in 2021.
 Fears of continually rising inflation have steamed Bitcoin’s appeal.

 Some investors with a given risk appetite substitute gold investment with Bitcoin.
 They view it as a safe hedge for inflation.
-You can trade cryptocurrencies on platforms like VirgoCX, MyBTC or you can use our cryptocurrency comparison tool.
+You can trade cryptocurrencies on platforms like Bitbuy, VirgoCX, and many other regulated and reputable crypto exchanges.

 Derivative trading refers to when traders speculate about future price movements of the underlying asset through buying or selling derivative contracts to achieve immense returns compared with outright buying of the investment.
 Traders use derivatives for hedging purposes to attenuate risk against an existing position.
 Derivative trading enables a trader to go short and make gains on falling asset prices, thereby hedging against existing long positions.